 - Logs data retrieved via the Logs API.

 Quota for data retrieved

 The first 100 megabytes of logs data retrieved per day via the Logs API calls are free.
-After this amount is exceeded, no further Logs API calls will succeed unless billing is enabled for your app.
-If billing is enabled for your app, data in excess of 100 megabytes results in charges of $0.12/GB.
+Data in excess of 100 megabytes results in charges of $0.12/GB.

 Logs ingestion allotment

-Logging for App Engine apps is provided by Stackdriver.
-See Stackdriver Pricing for more information on logging costs and limits.
-For long-term storage of logs, you can export logs from Stackdriver to Cloud Storage, BigQuery, and Cloud Pub/Sub.
+Logging for App Engine apps is provided by Google Cloud's operations suite.
+See Google Cloud's operations suite Pricing for more information on logging costs and limits.
+For long-term storage of logs, you can export logs from Google Cloud's operations suite to Cloud Storage, BigQuery, and Pub/Sub.